hasura/graphql-engine/docs/graphql/manual/deployment/docker/securing-graphql-endpoint.rst

 Use the admin secret with the CLI
 ---------------------------------

-If you're using the Hasura console from the CLI, you have two options to pass the admin secret.
+There are two options to pass the admin secret.

 Pass admin secret as a flag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^